-Works in plaster and burnt wood were brought together in 1987 for a solo show held at the Galleria Civica in Modena.
-Between the end of the eighties and the early nineties his solo and collective exhibitions increased both in Italy and abroad: in 1985, the Nouvelle Biennale de Paris, L’Italie aujourd’hui at the Centre National d’Art Contemporain in Nice, Nuove trame dell’arte, at the Castello Colonna in Genazzano and Anni Ottanta at the Galleria Comunale in Bologna; in 1986, Aspekte der Italienischen Kunst, an itinerant show that visited various cities in Germany; the 11th Quadrennial in Rome (returning also in 1996) and the 6th Sydney Biennial; in 1989, Los Nuevos Romanos in Santiago de Compostela and Madrid, and Prospekt ‘89 in Frankfurt; Roma interna, at the Museum Moderner Kunst Stiftung Ludwig in Vienna (1991) and the 3rd Istanbul Biennial the following year.
+Between the late 1980s and the early 1990s, Nunzio’s solo and group exhibitions increased in number, both in Italy and internationally: in 1985, the Nouvelle Biennale de Paris, L’Italie aujourd’hui at the Centre National d’Art Contemporain in Nice, Nuove trame dell’arte at the Castello Colonna in Genazzano, and Anni Ottanta at the Galleria Comunale in Bologna; in 1986, Aspekte der Italienischen Kunst, a travelling exhibition held in various cities in Germany; the 11th Quadrennial in Rome (returning also in 1996) and the 6th Sydney Biennial; in 1989, Los Nuevos Romanos in Santiago de Compostela and Madrid, and Prospekt ‘89 in Frankfurt; Roma interna at the Museum Moderner Kunst Stiftung Ludwig in Vienna (1991), and the 3rd Istanbul Biennial the following year.

 In 1994, Nunzio’s first solo exhibition in Japan was held at the Kodama Gallery in Osaka, and the following year he participated in the Fujisankei Biennale, where his sculpture Ombre (“Shadows”) – set in the spaces of the Hakone Open-Air Museum – won the Prize for Excellence.
 In the same year, Nunzio received an Honourable Mention for his personal space at the Venice Biennale and had his first retrospective exhibition at Villa delle Rose, one of the venues of the Bologna Modern Art Gallery, which exhibited his work from the previous decade.